 Since I don’t know exactly what I will do for preparing my income taxes next year, I’m setting aside $20/month for that.
 If I don’t use the funds, they will go to savings.

 Last year, I forgot about renewing my vehicle tabs!
 So now it’s a yearly line item.
 I took last year’s cost and divided that by 12, so about $10/month.

-I pay for the name registration for both my personal domain and my sister’s.
+I pay for the name registration for both my personal domain and my sibling’s.
 One or both of them doesn’t expire until 2014, so this is only costing me about $1.50 per month right now.
-I pay for my sister’s domain hosting, which I started out at 6 months of service for $60.
+I pay for my sibling’s domain hosting, which I started out at 6 months of service for $60.
 When that comes up in the summer for renewal, I might renew for a year to get a better rate.

 > Yearly or unknown